AsharibAli/blockchain-quizzes/README.md

 ## Acknowledgements
 - Blockchain Enthusiasts and Experts
 - Contributors and Community Members
-- The vibrant global blockchain community for inspiration
+- The vibrant global blockchain community for inspiration.